jyn514/jyn514.github.io/content/2019-11-26-building-docs.rs.md

 So I figured, hey, I'm a developer, let's automate this!

-Long story short, I ended up [writing a `Dockerfile`](https://github.com/rust-lang/docs.rs/pull/432) and Pietro was so impressed that he started [using it in production](https://github.com/rust-lang/docs.rs/pull/455) :D
+Long story short, I ended up [writing a `Dockerfile`](https://github.com/rust-lang/docs.rs/pull/432) and Emily was so impressed that she started [using it in production](https://github.com/rust-lang/docs.rs/pull/455) :D

 After a month and what has been called
 > [Unprecedented (but greatly appreciated) levels of yak shaving](https://users.rust-lang.org/t/rust-2020-growth/34956/43)